Skip to content

 - Maybe

 Question 7 attempt to measure course quality by asking the learner if he/she would recommend the course.
-It can already be found in one of the two evaluations that ELIXIR based this on, which is [Jordan et al., 2018].
-The (little) research on this practice shows that this may be true [Ang et al., 2018].
+This question originates from one of the two evaluations that this ELIXIR evaluation is based on ([Jordan et al., 2018]).

 What are the metrics for this question?